NEW: The youngest patient is 9 years old; the oldest is 87

 Down from an earlier estimate, Kennedy said there were 18 suspected cases, including the woman who died.
 The youngest patient is 9 years old; the oldest is 87.
 Twenty-one people are under hospital observation as a precaution, the spokesman said.

-Five patients are in critical condition and 10 were taken to hospitals in Columbus, according to Fairfield Medical Center in Lancaster.
+On Wednesday, Fairfield Medical Center in Lancaster said five patients were in critical condition and 10 were taken to hospitals in Columbus.

 The Centers for Disease Control and Prevention on Tuesday released 50 vials of antitoxin from the Strategic National Stockpile for the patients, CDC spokesman Tom Skinner said.
 Kennedy said the antitoxin has been distributed to hospitals, where patients received the drugs intravenously.